awinogradov/bem-on-rails/README.md

     $ rails g bemonrails:install

 You should restart server after install.
-You can customize everythink in initializers/bem.rb!

 ## Usage

-You can create blocks, elements, modificators and levels.
+You can create blocks, elements and them modificators on levels.
 Default folder structure:

 - **bem**
     - **level_name**